 Rav Kook’s words made a deep impression on us.
 We felt, with great admiration, that he was truly worthy of the crown of Torah that he wore.

 The rabbinical delegation stayed with us several days.
 During one of the nights, the rabbis were witness to an attack on Merhavya.
 We explained to them that the Arabs primarily chose to attack us on Friday nights [on the assumption that few or no Jewish guards would be on duty].
-Therefore we are forced to go out on the Sabbath to protect our property and our lives.
-We asked the rabbis to provide a clear answer if we are acting properly according to Jewish law.
+As a result, we felt compelled to go out on the Sabbath to protect our property and our lives.
+We asked the rabbis to provide a definitive answer whether we are acting properly according to Jewish law.

 Rav Kook responded calmly and with full understanding of the situation.
-If, he explained, we are certain that it is a life-threatening situation, then it is our obligation to defend the place, even if this will lead to violation of the Sabbath laws.
-This is in accordance with the well-known Halakhic principle, “Danger to human life overrides the laws of the Sabbath.”
+If, he explained, we are certain that it is a life-threatening situation, then it is our obligation to defend the place, even if this will entail violating the Sabbath laws.
+This is in accordance with the well-established Halakhic principle that “Danger to human life overrides the laws of the Sabbath.”

-Rabbi Zonnenfeld, Rabbi Yadler, and the other rabbis, however, did not express an opinion one way or the other.
+Rabbi Zonnenfeld, Rabbi Yadler, and the other rabbis, on the other hand, refrained from expressing an opinion on the subject.

-After his visit to Merhavya, Rav Kook closely followed after the development of the settlement.
-And the people of Merhavya — most of whom were far removed from traditional Judaism — felt a profound admiration for him.
+Following his visit to Merhavya, Rav Kook to closely monitor the development of the settlement.
+And the residents of Merhavya — most of whom were distant from traditional Judaism — held a deep admiration for him.
 They saw in Rav Kook a Torah scholar blessed with a sensitive soul, as well as a broad and humane outlook.

 (Stories from the Land of Israel.
 Adapted from the Megged Yerachim journal, vol. 174, Eileh Massei)